 How to Select the Output Capacitor Value

-Selecting a correctly calculated output capacitor while designing a flyback can eb extremely crucial, because in a flyback topology stored inductive energy is unavailable between the diode and the capacitor, which implies the capacitor value needs to be calculated by considering 3 important criteria:
+Selecting a correctly calculated output capacitor while designing a flyback can be extremely crucial, because in a flyback topology stored inductive energy is unavailable between the diode and the capacitor, which implies the capacitor value needs to be calculated by considering 3 important criteria:

 3) RMS current